short-term Summer programs

 Dutch Culture and a Reformed Worldview*

-Study the identity of the Dutch people from the 17th century to the present while living in the Netherlands for three weeks.
-Examine the history of the Calvinist heritage from the Synod of Dordt to the contribution of Abraham Kuyper to the present.
+Study Dutch culture from the 17th century to the present while living in the Netherlands for three weeks.
+Examine the history of the Calvinist heritage from the Synod of Dordt to the present day.
 Discover how Kuyper's Reformed worldview has shaped various aspects of life and society such as church, politics, trade, land reclamation, etc. Special attention will be given to events and sites relating to World War II.
 There are classes in the morning and field trips in the afternoon.
-Students complete CORE 283 with this program.
+Weekend trips to London and Normandy/Paris are part of the program.
+CORE 283 is not a language class and is open to students from any major.
+Students receive credit for CORE 283 with this program.
 Cost is approximately $3,000, not including plane ticket.

 Au Sable Institute

 The Au Sable Institute of Environmental Studies offers field-based courses at two primary campuses: one in the Great Lakes Forest near the middle of the North American continent, the other on the Puget Sound on the edge of the Pacific Ocean, north of Seattle, Washington.
 The Institute also has a program at ECHO in North Fort Myers, Florida.
 There are three-week and five-week summer sessions.
-Courses can be applied toward meeting Dordt College graduation requirements in several majors.
+Courses can be applied toward meeting Dordt University graduation requirements in several majors.
 Au Sable courses and Dordt courses can also be used to meet requirements for certificates issued by Au Sable Institute in the following areas: Naturalist, Land Resources Analyst, Water Resources Analyst, and Environmental Analyst.
 Au Sable fellowships and grants-in-aid are available to Dordt students.
+Talk with the Dordt Au Sable representative, Professor Robert De Haan, for more information.

 Summer In Spain *

-A summer term version of Trinity's Semester in Spain Program in Seville, Spain.
-Two four-week sessions are offered each summer.
+A summer term version of Trinity Christian College's Semester in Spain Program in Seville, Spain.
+Two four-week sessions are offered each summer, with the option to participate in one or both sessions.

 World Journalism Institute

-The World Journalism Institute in Asheville, North Carolina, offers summer courses in New York City, Los Angeles, Asheville, and Washington, D.C., to help train young Christians to write well, observe keenly, and think biblically.
+The World Journalism Institute in Asheville, North Carolina, offers summer courses in New York City, Los Angeles, Asheville, Washington, D.C., and here on Dordt's campus, to help train young Christians to write well, observe keenly, and think biblically.

 Chez Vous: Normandy, France *

 Chez Vous is a six-week summer program that integrates French language study with real life.
-Students grow in their French language skills, their love for French culture and in appreciation of the spiritual heritage and ministry opportunities within the Francophone world.
+Students grow in their French language skills, experience authentic French culture, and learn about the spiritual heritage and ministry opportunities within the Francophone world.

 Oxford Summer Programme *

-The Oxford Summer Programme (OSP) is a program of the Council for Christian Colleges & Universities and Wycliffe Hall, Oxford.
-The program is designed for students wishing to gain a more comprehensive understanding of the relationship between Christianity and the development of the West.
-Students are given the opportunity to learn under expert Oxford academics in the areas of history, religious studies, political theory, philosophy, English, and history of science.
-The program is structured for rising college sophomores, juniors, seniors, graduate and seminary students, non-traditional students, teachers, and those enrolled in continuing education programs.
-[Students earn 6 semester hours of credit.]
+The Oxford Summer Programme (OSP) is associated with the Council for Christian Colleges & Universities (CCCU) and Wycliffe Hall, Oxford.
+This program is designed for students wishing to gain a more comprehensive understanding of the relationship between Christianity and the development of the West.
+Students have the opportunity to learn under expert Oxford academics in the areas of history, religious studies, political theory, philosophy, English, and history of science.
+This program is structured for rising college sophomores, juniors, seniors, graduate and seminary students, non-traditional students, teachers, and those enrolled in continuing education programs.
+Students earn 6 semester hours of credit.

 *Participation in one of these programs satisfies the Core Program's cross-cultural requirement.